Waterfalls, sea caves, and wildlife. Tasman Island cruises have it all. Get off the walking trails and onto the water for this unique experience!

 Speaking of hats, even if you aren’t concerned about your hair, you will want to bring a hat and other layers to help keep warm.
 That’s the next thing about this tour.
 It goes out in all weather.
 There is a roof over your head but otherwise its open air all the way.
 You will need protection from the chill of the fast moving boat.

-There is also the chance you could get wet.
+There is a chance you could get a wet on the cruise.
 Even if it isn’t raining, the open boat exposes you to sea spray.
 You don’t have to bring waterproofs.
 They are provided for you in the form of full body, bright red ponchos.
 Not only do they keep you and your camera dry, they provide another layer of warmth.

 Just as cool, wet weather won’t stop the boats going out, neither will the conditions on the water.
 So, when I say the Tasman Sea can throw up some interesting conditions, the choice of words is not wholly accidental.